 Ageless Wisdom is an interactive and experiential geriatric sensitivity training program available in a two-hour and four-hour format.

-The Aging Institute offers the training program to a wide array of audiences, including:
+UPMC Senior Services offers the training program to a wide array of audiences, including:

 The objectives of the program are to:

 Experiential exercises demonstrate the normal and abnormal changes in hearing, vision, touch, taste and smell as we age.

 By wearing different eyeglasses to simulate yellowing of the eye lenses, glaucoma, diabetic retinopathy, macular degeneration, cataracts and hemianopia, the audience experience how vision changes could affect an older person’s ability to perform normal daily activities.